substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

 - Implement basic error checking with FRAME.
 - Update values in storage with safety checks.
 - Implement FRAME events and use them in a function.
-- Query storage items and chain state using the PolkadotJS Apps UI.
+- Query storage items and chain state using the Polkadot-JS Apps.
 :::

 ## Next steps